olegkrivtsov/openbook/README.md

 `php openbook.php [options] <book_dir>`

-## Command-Line Usage

-## Using the Tool
+Currently the following options are supported:

+ * *-v* - output as much info to screen as possible
+ * *-l* - validate links to external websites in the book text to avoid unnecessary 404 Not Found errors when a reader clicks the link.
+If you specify this option, the book may be generated more slowly.

 ### Book Structure

-If you want to briefly review an example of a ready book, take a look at the GitHub repository where I store the sources of my [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book) book.
+If you want to briefly review an example of a ready book, take a look at the GitHub repository where I store the sources of my book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).
 If you find the structure of that repository confusing, please see below for clarification.

 The files of the book are organized in the following manner: